-Theory/Modeling Projects that seek to better understand and interpret the data that have been taken with Chandra, or that seek to determine what new observations might be taken to test a hypothesis.
+7) Theory/Modeling Projects that seek to better understand and interpret the data that have been taken with Chandra, or that seek to determine what new observations might be taken to test a hypothesis.

-The observations selected as a result of this CfP will be implemented during a one-year period beginning about December 2011 with any multi-cycle observations extending into the following two cycles.
-The observing time is allocated as follows: 700 ksec of the on-target observing time available during this cycle to calibration observations, 700 ksec is allocated to Director’s Discretionary Time (DDT), 2450 ksec to Guaranteed Time Observations (GTO), and the remaining time available is allocated for General Observations (GO).
-The time available for General Observers (including Large Projects) under this CfP is estimated at about 18 Msec.
-In addition ~8 Msec will be reserved for X-ray Visionary Projects.
+The observations selected as a result of this CfP will be implemented during a one-year period beginning about December 2012 with any multi-cycle observations extending into the following two cycles.
+The observing time is allocated as follows: 600 ksec of the on-target observing time available during this cycle to calibration observations, 700 ksec is allocated to Director’s Discretionary Time (DDT), 2450 ksec to Guaranteed Time Observations (GTO), and the remaining time available is allocated for General Observations (GO).
+The time available for General Observers (including Large Projects) under this CfP is estimated at about 18 Msec, of which about 4 Msec will be allocated for Large Projects.
+In addition ~7 Msec will be reserved for X-ray Visionary Projects.
 It is anticipated that further opportunities for participation in the Chandra Research Program will be announced annually, including the analysis of the increasing body of archival data.

 1.4 Cancellation of the CfP